Mashd N Kutcher

+Mashd N Kutcher is a 3 piece electronic band from Brisbane, Australia.

-Mashd N Kutcher (aka MNK) is an Australian dance music project and electronic band.
-As a collective of multi instrumentalists, the project has toured and performed over 1500 live shows to date across Australia, Asia, India, Europe & the United States.
-Created by songwriter and founder Matt James in 2012, the band has seen success with multiple platinum records, a Triple J Hottest100 placement at #12 plus regular coverage on mainstream media outlets both in Australia & abroad.
+The project, founded by Matt James is centred around the live band playing and electronic music.
+Performing at major festivals, concerts and events across Australia, Asia, India, Europe & the United States, the band had experienced success with multiple platinum records, a Triple J Hottest100 placement at #12 plus regular coverage on mainstream radio, tv & media both in Australia & abroad.